In Support of Richard Stallman

 References and Notes

 1. Nadine Strossen is an American civil liberties advocate and feminist.
 She served as president of the ACLU from 1991 to 2008.
 She is a John Marshall Harlan II Professor of Law, Emerita.
 Strossen has been called a “civil liberties luminary” for her life long commitment to the rights of women, children, the oppressed, and to freedom of speech.
-She has written extensively on these subjects and constitutional law.
+She has written extensively on these topics and constitutional law.